 I can only recommend this stuff for players who prefer having a low profile/responsive/quick cushioning with minimum impact protection.
 A third of the midsole going from the toe section all the way to the end of the midfoot is IGNITE foam.
 It does have just a tad bit of compression but mainly, it’s all about responsiveness & court feel.
 Whereas the back of the midsole packs NRGY foam that looks like a bad knockoff of BOOST.
 Now – this is where you can feel that midsole isn’t completely dead.
 There’s a moderate amount of compression which I could live with.
 Still, I need more.
 More everywhere.

 It’s a combination of herringbone & line pattern.
-I bet it would have been ten times better to go all in with herringbone – no lines or other bullsh*t – since this stuff is far from a top-notch performance.
-Get ready to put out your sole wiping A game every single night – you gonna need that.
+I bet it would have been ten times better to go all-in with the herringbone – no lines or other bullsh*t – since this stuff is far from top-notch performance.
+Get ready to put out your sole wiping A-game every single night – you gonna need that.
 Dead ball – WIPE.
 Shooting free throws – WIPE.
 Not playing defense like James Harden – you better wipe then.
 In other words, if you keep wiping them bottoms, they gonna keep gripping.

 The lacing system is nothing more than a traditional loop type of contraption which is far away from what’s popping right now, though, performance is what keeps this old school stuff on top.
 It burrito hugs your foot once tightened up to become a part of your body or as close to that as possible.
 And if that’s not enough for you, there’s an extra reinforced eyelet on the very top for a complete lockdown.